slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9868-7/packetizer_raw_output.md

 Clarify in Section 7 that the IPV6 payload length formula applies only when no Jumbo Payload option is present or provide a separate computation rule for Jumbo Payload scenarios.

+**Severity:** Medium
+  *Basis:* The ambiguity may result in miscalculation of UDP Length in implementations handling Jumbo Payloads, leading to potential validation errors.

+**Confidence:** High

 ---

 ## Report 3: 9868-7-3